atorrez007/QR_code_cli/README.md

-# CLI QR Code Generator for Python
+# QR Code Generator for Python - CLI

 This is a command-line interface (CLI) QR code generator written in Python.
 This tool allows you to quickly generate QR codes with custom styling options.